For step-by-step instructions for performing a restore or point-in-time recovery, see Restoring an instance.

 When you are restoring a backup to a different instance, keep in mind the following restrictions and best practices:

-- You cannot restore a backup to an instance in a different Cloud Platform project.
+- You cannot restore an instance using a backup taken in a different GCP project.

-- You cannot restore a backup to a different instance type (First Generation or Second Generation).
+- You cannot restore an instance using a backup taken from an instance with a different generation (First Generation or Second Generation).

 The target instance should have the same database version as the instance from which the backup was taken.